 Each profile contains different tables of data spanning a range of topics.

-Across each spread sheet small random adjustments have been made to all cell values to protect the confidentiality of data.
+Small random adjustments have been made to all cell values to protect the confidentiality of data.
 These adjustments may cause the sum of rows or columns to differ by small amounts from table totals.
 To understand why the ABS has taken this approach, read Confidentiality and protecting your data.

 Community Profiles: http://youtu.be/rFTKEb75SaE

 These documents will be presented in a new window.